HyperE2VID: Improving Event-Based Video Reconstruction via Hypernetworks: The Approach

 More formally, let $S_{k}$ be the recurrent state of the network for a time step $k$, containing states $\mathbf{S^{e_n}_k}$ of the three encoder blocks, where $ n \in \{0,1,2\} $.
 Given the states from the previous time step, $S_{k-1}$, and the event voxel grid from the current time step, $V_k$, the main network $\mathcal{F}$ calculates the current states $S_{k}$ and predicts the intensity image $\hat{I}_{k}$ as follows:

 with $ \theta_k $ denoting the parameters of the convolutional layer at the CGDD block, which are generated dynamically at inference time by the DFG block, as below:

 To generate the parameters of the dynamic decoder, we use both the current event voxel grid $V_k$ and the previous reconstruction result $\hat{I}_{k-1}$.
-The context fusion (CF) block fuses these inputs to generate a context tensor $C_k$, which is then used as input to the dynamic filter generation block, $\text{DFG}$.
+The CF block fuses these inputs to generate a context tensor $C_k$, which is then used by the DFG block.
 This approach is motivated by the complementary nature of the two domains.
-Intensity images are better at capturing static parts of the scene but suffer in dynamic parts due to motion blur.
-In contrast, events are better suited for capturing fast motion due to their high temporal resolution but cannot capture static parts of the scene.
-By fusing $V_k$ and $\hat{I}_{k-1}$, the context tensor $C_k$ incorporates useful features that better describe both the static and dynamic parts of the scene.
+Events are better suited for capturing fast motion due to their high temporal resolution but cannot capture static parts of the scene.
+In contrast, intensity images are better at capturing static parts of the scene.
+By fusing $V_k$ and $\hat{I}_{k-1}$, the context tensor $C_k$ incorporates useful features that better describe the static and dynamic parts of the scene.

 Skip connections carry output feature maps of the head layer and each encoder block to the inputs of the respective symmetric decoder components, \ie~before each decoder block and the prediction layer.
 Element-wise summation is performed for these skip connections.
 ReLU activations are used for each convolutional layer unless specified otherwise.
 We describe each component of our architecture in more detail below: